 Simon Rufus is a qualified gemmologist and diamond grader as well as an independent valuer.
 He is an elected Diamond Member and Fellow of the Gemmological Association of Great Britain, the world’s leading authority on diamond and precious stone education, and is a Member of the National Association of Jewellers’ Institute of Registered Valuers (IRV97517).
 He has many years experience working in the antique and jewellery industry, including time with Christie’s Auctioneers and three years working specifically with fine wristwatches.
 His valuing experience ranges from small, personal contracts to much larger assignments working for high profile clients involving multiple pieces of jewellery worth many hundreds of thousands of pounds.

 Jonathan Riley MA Cantab

 Jonathan Riley read history at Cambridge University, where he first discovered his passionate interest in art, after visiting the Ufiizi Gallery in Florence on his way back from a cricket tour in Corfu.
 Jonathan has curated many exhibitions of Modern British paintings during more than thirty five years in the industry.
 He has contributed to numerous auction catalogues and artists’ ‘introductions’.
-In 1999 he wrote part of the biography, ‘Bratby’ published by Old Bakehouse Publications, ‘Macara’ published in 2009 by Construction Arts and ‘Simeon Stafford’ published in 2010.
-He has just completed the biography of Alan Lowndes, published in 2010.
+In 1999 he wrote part of the biography, ‘Bratby’ published by Old Bakehouse Publications, ‘Macara’ published in 2009 by Construction Arts, ‘Simeon Stafford’ published in 2010 and the biography of Alan Lowndes, also published in 2010.